dustinknopoff/bashdoc/README.md

 - v0.4.9 - Improved error path handling
 - v0.4.10 - Support for windows file paths again
 - v0.4.11 - support for overriding global `.bashdocrc` within a directory.
+- v0.4.12 - descriptors can be split on ':' or whitespace

 License: MIT